alexandriawhite/alexandriawhite/README.md

 # Hello there! 👋

-Welcome to my portfolio.
-I am Alexandria White, a Full Stack Developer currently enrolled in Vanderbilt University's Coding Boot Camp.
-I am working diligently to master the most in-demand web development technologies, including HTML5, CSS3, JavaScript, jQuery, React.js, Node.js, and more.
-With a rigorous 24-week curriculum and hands-on collaboration with other professionals on real-world projects, I am gaining valuable experience in full-stack web development, building complex applications to expand my professional portfolio.
-I am passionate about applying my skills to create innovative solutions and continuously enhancing my knowledge and expertise as a developer.
+Welcome to my portfolio!
+I'm Alexandria White, a Full Stack Developer based in Nashville, TN.
+I recently completed Vanderbilt University's Coding Boot Camp, where I honed my skills in the most in-demand web development technologies, including HTML5, CSS3, JavaScript, jQuery, React.js, Node.js, and more.
+With a passion for software development and a dedication to creating innovative solutions, I'm ready to take on exciting projects and contribute to the world of web development.

 <img align='right' src='https://media.giphy.com/media/dWesBcTLavkZuG35MI/giphy.gif' width='200"'>